matteobaccan/cheshire-cat-api-client-java/cheshire-cat-java-client/docs/RabbitHoleApi.md

 <a id="uploadUrl"></a>
 # **uploadUrl**
-> WebResponse uploadUrl(bodyUploadUrl)
+> Object uploadUrl(bodyUploadUrl)

-Upload URL
+Upload Url

-Upload a URL.
+Upload a url.
 Website content will be extracted and segmented into chunks.
 Chunks will be then vectorized and stored into documents memory.

 ### Example
 ```java